swiftlang/swift-org-website/documentation/concurrency/index.md

 ## Using Xcode

-To enable complete concurrency checking in an Xcode project, set the "Swift Strict Concurrency" setting to "Complete" in the Xcode build settings.
+To enable complete concurrency checking in an Xcode project, set the "Strict Concurrency Checking" setting to "Complete" in the Xcode build settings.
 Alternatively, you can set `SWIFT_STRICT_CONCURRENCY` to `complete` in an xcconfig file:

 ```
 // In a Settings.xcconfig